BecTome/Udacity_Azure-ML-Pipeline/README.md

 ## Summary
 **In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**
+This dataset contains data about clients of a bank in 3 main categories:
+* **Personal information**: Occupation, age, marital status and education.
+* **Financial information**:

+ we seek to predict...
 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**

 ## Scikit-learn Pipeline